 The Write Status Register (WRSR) command allows the user to change the values of the Block Protect (BP4, BP3, BP2, BP1, BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table1.
+The Write Status Register (WRSR) command also allows the user to set or reset the Status Register Protect (SRP) bit in accordance with the Write Protect (WP#) signal.
+The Status Register Protect (SRP) bit and Write Protect (WP#) signal allow the device to be put in the Hardware Protected Mode.
+The Write Status Register (WRSR) command is not executed once the Hardware Protected Mode is entered.

-Figure 4.
-Write Status Register Sequence Diagram
+Figure 5.Write Status Register Sequence Diagram